FenrisuIven/CourseProject_Y2_TransDepAdminApp/README.md

 ![obviously not working preview image](https://github.com/FenrisuIven/CourseProject_Y2_TransDepAdminApp/blob/development/preview/preview_2420a19_09.png?raw=true)

+<b>2422b28_19:</b> Fix to DriverValidation, changes to AddNewTruck, Add new enum ActionType -- required changes being made to all the code that is for handling requests of actions with objects<br><br>
+<b>2422a28_18:</b> Fix to NewDriver Category and Rating selection, Fix to Images source in project<br><br>
 <b>2421c26_12:</b> Parking System re-written to MVVM, basic functionality restored<br><br>
 <b>2421b26_11:</b> Backup for re-writing Parking System<br><br>
 <b>2421a20_10:</b> Convert and adjust structure to fully implement MVVM Pattern.
 MainControllers and everything works, but serialization broke in the process.
 More clear folder structure.<br><br>